eclipse-hawkbit/hawkbit/README.md

 See below for how to build and run the update server on your own.
 In addition we have a [guide](https://www.eclipse.org/hawkbit/guides/runhawkbit/) for setting up a complete landscape.

 **Note**: this docker image supports both DDI and DMF APIs.
-However, in order to have DMF API working you shall have started additionally RabbitMQ on localhost:5672 with user guest/guest.
+However, in order to have DMF API working you shall have started additionally RabbitMQ on localhost:5672 with user guest.
 Then the DMF will use / vhost.
 See more at [guide](https://www.eclipse.org/hawkbit/guides/runhawkbit/) -> _Configure RabbitMQ connection settings_.

 # hawkBit (Spring boot) starters